Diego Reyes (footballer, born 1990)

 Diego Antonio Reyes Sandoval (born 11 January 1990) is a Honduran professional footballer who plays as a forward for Liga de Nacional club C.D.
-Real Sociedad, on loan from C.D.
-Olimpia.
-Reyes is well known in Honduras for his pace, technique, and dribbling abilities.
+Real Sociedad, is well known in Honduras for his pace, technique, and dribbling abilities.

 Club career

 Diego Reyes began playing for C.D.
 Real Sociedad.
 His great performances at the club were congratulated.
 Then was transferred to C.D.
 Marathón.